IftikherLutfur/PayshaGhor/README.md

 # Paysha Ghor

-**Paysha Ghor** is a Digital Wallet User Interface inspired by Bangladeshi culture and design.
+**Paysha Ghor** is a Digital Wallet User Interface inspired by Bkash, Nagad, Rocket.

 ## 🚀 Project Status
 This project is currently **in progress**.